spatie/laravel-csp/README.md

 Any violations against to the policy can be reported to a given url.
 You can set that url in the `report_uri` key of the `csp` config file.
 A great service that is specifically built for handling these violation reports is [http://report-uri.io/](http://report-uri.io/).

-#### Using multiple profiles
+#### Using multiple policies

-To test changes to your CSP policy you can specify a second profile in the `report_only_profile` in the `csp` config key.
-The profile specified in `profile` will be enforced, the one in `report_only_profile` will not.
-This is great for testing a new profile or changes to existing CSP policy without breaking anything.
+To test changes to your CSP policy you can specify a second policy in the `report_only_policy` in the `csp` config key.
+The policy specified in `policy` will be enforced, the one in `report_only_policy` will not.
+This is great for testing a new policy or changes to existing CSP policy without breaking anything.

 ### Testing